 This is the Churchill Oldman gives us.
 This is the Churchill we deserve, with this actor’s patented roar.
 This is the Churchill who fought the fire of the Reich with the fury of right.
 This is the Churchill who thwarted a thousand years of tyranny by bracing Englishmen to do their duties, and so bearing themselves that, if the British Empire and its Commonwealth last for a thousand years, men will still say, “This was their finest hour.”

 This was the only man who matched—and surpassed—the rhetorical power of Hitler.
-This was the man who had warned Britain about this enemy of all freedom-loving people; an enemy to whom millions had sworn their obedience, and their lives, to this supreme leader of the fatherland; an enemy for whom the God of Abraham, Isaac, and Jacob was dead and to whom the few of religious conscience was as good as dead; an enemy for whom there was a never-ending need for “living space,” but never any space for the least among them; an enemy for whom Jesus was the Son of God because He was not a son of Jews; an enemy for whom God was without any traces or taint of Jewish blood.
+This was the man who had warned Britain about this enemy of all freedom-loving people; an enemy to whom millions had sworn their obedience, and their lives, to this supreme leader of the fatherland; an enemy for whom the God of Abraham, Isaac, and Jacob was dead and to whom the few of religious conscience were as good as dead; an enemy for whom there was a never-ending need for “living space,” but never any space for the least among them; an enemy for whom Jesus was the Son of God because He was not a son of Jews; an enemy for whom God was without any traces or taint of Jewish blood.
 Thus did this enemy grant himself an Aryan god’s blessing to murder the Jews.

 Churchill refused to negotiate with this man.
 He rejected the very idea of coexistence with this disgrace to humanity; this human acolyte of Satan.
 He renounced the authority of a regime that many admired and that even more accepted as inevitable.
 To Churchill, this was unacceptable.